Fried Squash

 Ingredients

-- cornmeal mix
+- cornmeal mix - pre-mixed cornmeal and flour combination

 Quantities are listed in the recipe card.

-How to Fry Squash
+How to Make Southern Fried Squash

 2 - Create a dredging station.
 Pour buttermilk in a bowl and add a sprinkle of garlic salt.
-Add cornmeal mix to a second bowl and mix in garlic salt.
-Dredge squash rounds into buttermilk, then cornmeal mix.
-Set aside.
+Add cornmeal mixture to a shallow dish and mix in garlic salt.

-3 - Add vegetable oil to a skillet until it covers the bottom of the pan.
-Turn heat to medium.
-When oil is hot, (about 325 degrees), add battered squash one at a time until the bottom of the skillet is covered.
-Fry 3 to 5 minutes on one side, then flip over with a fork and fry a few minutes on the other side until golden brown.
+4 - Pour vegetable oil in a skillet until it covers the bottom of the pan in a thin layer.
+Set temperature to medium heat.
+When oil temperature is hot, (about 325 degrees), add battered squash rounds one at a time until the bottom of the skillet is covered.

 Recipe FAQS